romanofski/gtfsschedule/README.md

     # Factor in realtime updates
     gtfsschedule monitor 600248 --walktime 7 -r

+### Schedule change indicators

+When you run the program with realtime updates, the following changes are indicated as follows:

+    # Delayed service
+    !GTPB Destination 11 min (13:17:06) (66s)  <-- delay
+                              ^ departure time including delay

+    # Canceled service
+    GTPB Destination 11 min (13:17:00 !CANC!)

 ### Updating the database

 The command checks if the dataset can be updated in which it prints a